Rocky Mountain Columbine

 Divided leaves reminiscent of maidenhair fern (Adiantum) may be fresh green, blue green, or gray green.
 Slender, branching stems carry erect or nodding flowers to 3 in. across, often with sepals and petals in contrasting colors; they usually have backward-projecting, nectar-bearing spurs.
 Some columbines have large flowers and very long spurs; these have an airier look than short-spurred and spurless kinds.
 Double-flowered types lack the delicacy of the single-flowered sort, but they make a bolder color mass.
 Bloom season comes in spring and early summer.

-Native to the Rockies; state flower of Colorado.
-To 1 1/2–3 ft. high, 2 ft. wide.
+Native to the Rockies; this is the state flower of Colorado.
+Grows to 1 1/2–3 ft. high and 2 ft. wide.
 Blue and white flowers are erect, 2 in. or more across, with straight or spreading spurs to 2 in. long.
 An important parent of many long-spurred hybrids.
+Often misspelled A. caerulea.